-Dewalt Ankney’s arrival in the American colonies falls roughly within a close time frame to Johann Adam Scheffe/Sheffey’s (Maria Magaratha Scheffe- Agné’s brother) arrival in the Maryland.
+Dewalt Ankney’s arrival in the American colonies falls roughly within a close time frame to Johann Adam Scheffe/Sheffey’s (Maria Magaratha Scheffe- Agné’s brother) arrival in Maryland.

 For those of you who like visuals instead of text, here’s how the above are related to one another:

-The Agne/Ankey’s joined a growing German population in the American colonies of New York, Maryland and Pennsylvania.
-War, religion and famine would appear to be the main reasons behind these migrations.
+The Agne/Ankey’s joined a growing German population in the American colonies of New York, Maryland, and Pennsylvania.
+War, religion, and famine would appear to be the main reasons behind these migrations.

 It would be fair to say that the Ankney family which settled in Pennsylvania prospered.
 They owned their own land which they farmed and the family grew.
 Believe me when I say I almost regretted researching this side of the family.
 It is enormous.
 I had allocated three days to research it.
 It took a week.
 But I am glad I persevered.
 Yet again, the family perfectly illustrates the pulse of history – this time on American soil.

 The family did its duty, providing sons to the American Revolution.
-Afterwards, they returned to their farms in and around Lancaster County, Pennsylvania.
+Afterward, they returned to their farms in and around Lancaster County, Pennsylvania.
 And there I expected them to remain.
 After all, their Sheffey cousins remained where they were in Maryland and Virginia.
 After the Revolution, Pennsylvania was the breadbasket of the newly formed America.
 Those farmers who owned land prospered very well indeed.
 And here lays another mystery.
-They (very) extended family largely owned the land it farmed.
-It was part of tight-knit German-American community.
+The (very) extended family largely owned the land it farmed.
+It was part of a tight-knit German-American community.
 They had every reason to stay where they were…yet, they didn’t.

 From about the 1860s onwards, for the next decade, Akney and Akney left Pennsylvania and headed west.
 The first waves settled in Ohio and later pushed on to Indiana and Illinois.
-Later generations in the 19th Century settled Michigan as well as states further west and north, ultimately reaching California, Washington and Idaho.
+Later generations in the 19th Century settled in Michigan as well as states further west and north, ultimately reaching California, Washington, and Idaho.
 One branch even migrated to Canada, where they remained for a few decades before returning to the northern Midwest states.
-Apart from the foray into Canada, the family settled in regions and towns with large German immigrant, German-American and Scandinavian immigrant communities.
+Apart from the foray into Canada, the family settled in regions and towns with large German immigrant, German-American, and Scandinavian immigrant communities.
 This in part, is one key to the answer.
-However it doesn’t really explain leaving the security and prosperity of life in Pennsylvania behind for the entirely unknown…and dangerous.
+However, it doesn’t really explain leaving the security and prosperity of life in Pennsylvania behind for the entirely unknown…and dangerous.

 Yet they did leave that security of the known behind.
-And their trek coincides with that period of time covered by Manifest Destiny, that widespread early to mid 19th Century belief that Americas were destined by God to command and own the remainder of the American territories not already claimed by British-ruled Canada (http://en.wikipedia.org/wiki/Manifest_destiny).
+And their trek coincides with that period of time covered by Manifest Destiny, that widespread early to mid 19th Century belief that America was destined by God to command and own the remainder of the American territories not already claimed by British-ruled Canada (http://en.wikipedia.org/wiki/Manifest_destiny).
 Wave after wave of settlers from the east moved to the Midwest, which was also a popular destination with a new surge of immigrants.
 I’m not here to debate the ethics of Manifest Destiny and the ultimate outcome for the Native American population in these territories.
 I cite this as I don’t want to appear to gloss over that particular chapter of American history.
 As territory after territory was claimed by the US government, and as new states were formed, the Ankneys were there.
 In a very real and tangible way, the Ankneys, like many Midwestern American families, were a part of this expansionary history of America.
 They didn’t read about it in papers.
 They lived it.

 In tracking and recording the Ankney family’s overall history, I’ve caught snatched glimpses of the pulses of history and how these pulses usually dislodge entire groups of people.
 It’s a dynamic that echoes to this day.
-I don’t really think we, as Americans, appreciate how this country was founded upon large scale and catastrophic events which led to the disruptions of whole groups of people.
+I don’t really think we, as Americans, appreciate how this country was founded upon large-scale and catastrophic events which led to the disruptions of whole groups of people.
 These disruptions came about through the convergence of circumstances far beyond the control of the common people.
 That thought didn’t cross my mind until I began researching this particular family.
 The Ankneys – a family that has been on the move for the best part of 300+ years.